TFKusa/kusa_reascripts/Documentation/THE INTERN - DOCUMENTATION.md

 Precisions : It will create a nested folder hierarchy with the assets in pathToYourWwiseProjectFolder/Originals/SFX.
 It will also group assets that have the same base name (name without the incrementing number) in the same container, if a container is selected in the dropdown menu.

+        How to send from mac to pc :

+- Get the IP address of both your Mac and your PC.
+- Setup file sharing between your computers.
+You need to share your Windows "Wwise Projects" and "User" folder (the latter should be shared by default).
+- On Windows, open up Wwise.
+Go to Project -> User Preferences.
+Under "Allow connections from:" type your Mac IP address.
+- On Mac, with the Finder on focus, press cmd+K. Type "smb://Your.Win.IP.Address".
+Mount the shared folders by opening them.
+- You can now enter your PC IP address in The Intern's options tab, and transfer effortlessly your awesome designs.

+You can save your PC IP address by clicking on the "Save" button. "local" and "saved" are recall buttons to easily switch between configurations.
+When an address is saved, it becomes the default address when the script is launched.